ibm-cloud-docs/billing-usage/estimating_costs.md

 The **Estimate** panel shows you the resources you added, the price for each one, and a total price.

-If you are pricing only platform resources, you can click **Switch to Classic Calculator** to see an estimate in a currency other than USD.
+If you are pricing only platform resources, you can click **Looking for the classic calculator?** to see an estimate in a currency other than USD.
 The classic calculator does not include infrastructure resources.
 {: tip}

 ### Using the classic calculator for platform resources